cal2195/DistributedFileSystem/README.md

 - Client API - includes *caching*
 - A fuse client which implements the API (really cool! :D) - *transparent access*

+Files and folders both work, as well as text and binary data! :D

+Make sure you have a go with the FUSE filesystem!

 ## Directory Service

 The directory service accepts two types of clients - file servers and user clients.